elementary/website/docs/human-interface-guidelines.md

 ### Sounds {#notification-sounds}

 Notifications play a system sound by default, but app developers are able to set an appropriate app-specific sound for users to be able to more quickly recognize the source of the notification.
+Be sure to use the notifications API via LibNotify to set the sound so that it respects user settings and does not play a duplicate sound.

 ### Icons {#notification-icons}